A lot of AI marketing lives in the gap between what the public hears when a company says “we trained our own model” and what the company actually did.

 With an open weights release, you can download the model, run it locally, fine-tune it, and often use it commercially without depending on the provider’s servers.

-That is real value.
-Open-weight models are a huge reason more people can experiment with capable AI without waiting on API access or paying per token.
+Open weight models are a huge reason more people can experiment with capable LLM models without waiting on API access or paying per token.
+They are awesome and I think we need more US based companies building them.

-But you usually do not get the training data, the full training code, or the recipe.
+But the issue, per se, with open weight models is that you usually do not get the training data, the full training code, or the recipe.
 So you can use the model, but you cannot fully reproduce it or audit what it learned from.
-It is a black box you happen to own.
+It is a black box you happen to own and can tinker with.

 Open source